 It is important to read the text, both before and after coming to class.
 Reading before will prepare you for the discussion in class and reading after will help solidify your understanding.
 Reading mathematics books is a skill that will take time to master, but will pay off in your later study both in other math classes, but also in any classes that depend on reading detail.
 One of the biggest differences between reading mathematics and other kinds of reading is that to be successful in reading mathematics, you must read slowly and pay attention to the details you are reading.
-If you have trouble with material from the textbook, please ask me about it in class or office hours.
+If you have trouble with material from the textbook, please ask me about it in class or in office hours.

-Homework will be assigned regularly and will be collected sporadically with grading mostly to check the work you are doing: 2 points for most problems attempted with substantive work, 1 point for about half of the problems attempted with substantive work, 0 points for most problems not attempted with substantive work or no paper turned in.
+Homework will be assigned regularly and will be collected sporadically with grading mostly to check the work you are doing.
 Make-up/late homework will not be graded for credit.